Sarbanes-Oxley Messaging Compliance for Public Companies

 The Compliance Reviewer, Global Relay's monitoring system, provides organizations with a turn-key, flexible, online supervisory system with advanced monitoring, filtering and eDiscovery features enabling enforcement of your firm's email & IM policies for compliance, proper usage and corporate governance.
 Compliance features include:

-- Scan & Monitor email, attachments, IM & Bloomberg from Global Relay Archive
+- Scan & Monitor email, IM, social media, mobile messaging, and more from Global Relay Archive

 - Content Filtering with company-defined rules to identify prohibited content